 Now, those who live to succeed are fueled by purpose and will find creative ways to progress and move forward.
 They never feel stuck because their vision to succeed is always at the forefront of their mind.
 It doesn’t matter how uncomfortable the current situation is because they know it is temporary and know there is a purpose behind every circumstance.
 Someone who lives to succeed is driven and determined to execute every goal that leads to success.

 Where do you find yourself right now?
 Living to survive, or living to succeed?

 Fear is one of the biggest enemies to success.
 Fear disguises itself in many shapes and forms.
 It’s slick and devious enough to keep you from achieving results without you even knowing it.
-It can keep you locked in a position to where you can’t move forward and reach that next level of progress.
+It can keep you locked in a position where you can’t move forward and reach that next level of progress.

 When you are taken hostage by fear, you can see the success from inside this cage by picturing the outcome.
 Fear wants you to torture yourself by keeping your vision in your imagination and not acting on the possible.
-Remember, you have the key and all you need to do is put the key in and open this cage.
+Remember, you have the key, and all you need to do is put the key in and open this cage.
 You can free yourself anytime you want!
 You just need to be willing to do it.
-Be willing to take the risk toward success.
+Be ready to take the risk toward success.

 If you have a fear of failure, a fear of being judged, or a fear of anything holding you back from success, then this is your time to realize that you have the key to your future!
 Fear is just a mindset that needs to be dealt with by you.
 You have the ultimate control to free yourself from this bondage.
 Now make things happen!
 Live to succeed, not to survive!